djhoese/git-novice-custom/_episodes/10-pull-requests.md

-In some cases we may not have permission to push changes directly to the upstream/authoritative repo or we might like our changes to be reviewed regardless of permissions, so we'll create a `pull request`.
+In some cases we may not have permission to push changes directly to the upstream/authoritative repo or we might like our changes to be reviewed regardless of permissions, so we'll create a `merge request`.
-A `pull request` is a **request** for a member of the upstream repository to **pull** our changes into the upstream repository from a `fork`, allowing them to request further changes/improvements and make comments on the changes before doing so.
+A `merge request` is a **request** for a member of the upstream repository to **merge** our changes into the upstream repository from a `fork`, allowing them to request further changes/improvements and make comments on the changes before doing so.
-In order to create a `pull request`, we must push our new branch containing the changes we'd like to submit to the remote linked to our fork, `origin`, on GitHub.
+In order to create a `merge request`, we must push our new branch containing the changes we'd like to submit to the remote linked to our fork, `origin`, on GitLab.

 ~~~
 $ git push origin addFrance